 My values have morphed over time, I understand them better now.
-The Intention Compass™ comes from a couple of exercises I have done with different teachers.
 The first step to creating your own Intention Compass™ is to think on your life, your past, but also any moments you imagine in your future.
 Of those moments which are the best?
 Write down what you were doing, how you were feeling and what was important about the moment.

 I analyzed these moments and found courage, support, connection, triumph, passion, and elegance.
 Courage for standing up for myself and my quality of life and courage singing a piece that was a little scary, but feeling so powerful doing it.
 Support from the orchestra, fellow performers, and in the end my family by solving the problem outside of court.
 I felt my delivery of both moments was smooth and certain, and elegant.